freddygv/cs171-final-project/design_studio_feedback.md

 <b>A Brief Summary about our Project:</b><br>
-In our Final Project, we are attempting to implement a visualization that will make understanding and learning about Congressional Bills easier.
+In our Final Project, we are attempting to implement a visualization that will make understanding and learning about Federal Legislation Bills easier.
 Information regarding said bills is available online but there isn't any analytic visualization that shows which House contributed to what bill.
 Hence, in our visualization, we are establishing three views to display such information.